-A new set of TED talks was released this week.
-One of them, by Kathryn Schulz, caught my eye.
-Actually, it was the title of her talk that caught my eye: “On Being Wrong”.
-Kathryn is a journalist and author of Being Wrong: Adventures in the Margin of Error.
+This TED Talk, by Kathryn Schulz caught my eye because of its title: “On Being Wrong”.
+Schulz is a journalist and author of Being Wrong: Adventures in the Margin of Error.
 She is also a self-proclaimed “wrongologist”.

 I enjoyed Kathryn’s talk.
 I found it insightful, thought-provoking and, on the whole, well delivered.
 Have a look.